Rewire Your Brain By Increasing Neuroplasticity

 Additionally, engaging in meaningful conversations and social activities can help to increase the production of certain hormones, such as oxytocin, which improves brain plasticity.
 [17]

 Finally, social interaction helps to provide a supportive environment for learning and memory formation.
-This can help to create new neural pathways, and strengthen existing ones, leading to increased plasticity in the brain.
+This can help to create new neural pathways and strengthen existing ones, leading to increased plasticity in the brain.

 Conclusion